 Health and Welfare Benefits.
 We believe that providing competitive health and welfare benefits at a reasonable cost is an important part of any employee's compensation package and promotes employee health.
 Our executive officers participate in the same health and welfare benefits as our full-time office salaried employees.
-These health and welfare benefits for fiscal 2011 included medical and dental insurance; life, accidental death and dismemberment insurance; and long-term disability insurance.
+These health and welfare benefits for fiscal 2012 included medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
 These benefits, including plan design and cost, are analyzed annually.

 Retirement Benefits.
 We believe that it is important to allow our employees, including our executive officers, the opportunity to save for retirement through our IS&ESOP, which is our defined contribution plan.
 This is the plan in which the majority of our U.S.-based employees participate.
-This plan includes a standard 401(k) plan with a company match and two other company contributions, an investment savings contribution and an ESOP contribution.
-Contributions for fiscal 2011 to our defined contribution plan can be found under "All Other Compensation for Fiscal 2011" beginning on page 56.
+This plan includes a standard 401(k) plan with a company match and two other annual discretionary company contributions, an investment savings contribution and an ESOP contribution.
+Company contributions for fiscal 2012 to our defined contribution plan on behalf of our named executive officers can be found under "All Other Compensation for Fiscal 2012" beginning on page 56.

 Our named executive officers' compensation exceeds the IRS compensation limit; therefore, they are limited in terms of what they can contribute and what we can match in our qualified defined contribution plan.
-To help ensure our executive officers' ability to provide financial security and save for retirement, we maintain three nonqualified plans, which include: The Toro Company Deferred Compensation Plan, or Deferred Plan, the Deferred Plan for Officers and The Toro Company Plan, or Supplemental Benefit Plan.
-These plans are described under "Nonqualified Deferred Compensation for Fiscal 2011" beginning on page 63.
+To help ensure our executive officers' ability to provide financial security and save for retirement, we maintain three nonqualified plans, which include: The Toro Company Deferred Compensation Plan, or Deferred Plan, the Deferred Plan for Officers and The Toro Company Supplemental Benefit Plan, or Supplemental Benefit Plan.
+These plans are described under "Nonqualified Deferred Compensation for Fiscal 2012" beginning on page 63.

 Perquisites.
 We provide our executive officers with modest perquisites.
-The perquisites provided for fiscal 2011 include a company-leased automobile, financial planning allowance, payment of an executive physical and company products for personal use.
+The perquisites provided for fiscal 2012 include a company-leased automobile, financial planning allowance, payment of an executive physical and company products for personal use.
 We believe these perquisites are an important part of our overall compensation package and help us accomplish our goal of attracting, retaining and rewarding top executive talent.
 Specifically, we believe that these perquisites assist in promoting the financial security and health of our executive officers and encourage the use and promotion of our products.

-The value of all of the perquisites provided to our named executive officers for fiscal 2011 can be found under "All Other Compensation for Fiscal 2011" beginning on page 56.
+The value of all of the perquisites provided to our named executive officers for fiscal 2012 can be found under "All Other Compensation for Fiscal 2012" beginning on page 56.

 Relocation Benefits.
 With respect to our relocation benefits, we believe that we maintain a standard, market competitive relocation policy, which provides for reimbursements of and payments for certain relocation expenses.
-In August 2011, Ms. Peterson, who owned a home and lived in Ohio, commenced employment as our new Vice President, Finance and Chief Financial Officer.
+In August 2011, Ms. Peterson, who owned a home and lived in Ohio, commenced employment as our Vice President, Finance and Chief Financial Officer.
 Shortly after her employment with us began, we initiated a relocation process.
 Within our relocation policy, we maintain several tiers of relocation benefits.
 The highest tier is for relocating individuals that are at the director level and above and Ms. Peterson received relocation benefits within that tier.
-During fiscal 2011, Ms. Peterson was reimbursed for certain relocation expenses, as included within the "All Other Compensation" column of the "Summary Compensation Table" and quantified in the related footnote to that column.
-These relocation expenses included transportation, temporary living, mileage, home visits, home inspection and meals.
-Certain of these relocation expenses are deemed to be taxable income to the recipient; therefore, in this limited instance and pursuant to our relocation policy, a flat supplemental tax "gross-up" was provided to Ms. Peterson to help offset the incremental tax impact.
+During fiscal 2012, Ms. Peterson was reimbursed for certain relocation expenses, as included within the "All Other Compensation" column of the "Summary Compensation Table" and quantified in the related footnote to that column.
+These relocation expenses are deemed to be taxable income to the recipient; therefore, in this limited instance and pursuant to our relocation policy, a flat supplemental tax "gross-up" was provided to Ms. Peterson to help offset the incremental tax impact.